 Balestier is named after a person, Joseph Balestier, who was the owner of a large sugar cane plantation in the area in the 1800s and also the first American Consul to Singapore.

 To get to Balestier, take the MRT to Novena or Toa Payoh MRT stop.
-Balestier is right in between these two stops on on the Red North-South line.
-Many buses also stop just along Balestier road.
+Balestier is right in between these two stops on the Red North-South line.
+Many buses also stop just along Balestier Road.